Significant-Gravitas/AutoGPT/README.md

 ## 🔧 Usage

-1. Run the `autogpt` Python module in your terminal:
+1. Run `autogpt` in your terminal after installing:
    _(Type this into your CMD window)_

 ```
-python -m autogpt
+autogpt
 ```

 2. After each of action, enter 'y' to authorise command, 'y -N' to run N continuous commands, 'n' to exit program, or enter additional feedback for the AI.